jafl/YUI-3-Stockpile/README.md

 everywhere.
 We did not want to require installation of NodeJS on machines which only need to deploy to Stockpile.

-### Why gzip instead of NodeJS zlib?

-The gzip module spawns a separate process, so it can run on a separate core.

 ### Why is there no support for wildcards in version numbers?

 In production, you need to use fixed versions to ensure stability.
 This